Social Inclusion Workshop

 The Social Inclusion Lab Project (SOIL), funded by the Swedish Institute, is a collaboration between Trans Europe Halles (a network of 130+ cultural centers across Europe), Izolyatsia and Her Yerde Sanat Derneği (Sirkhane) from Turkey.
 SOIL project aims at reducing inequalities, empowering European cultural centers to improve their work with social inclusion & contribute to relevant Sustainable Development Goals (SDGs).

-We invite you to a workshop that will provide a will hold a training workshop on social inclusion in urban transport and mobility systems.
-The focus will be on different target groups, existing factors of exclusion (physical, geographical, economic, time-based, fear-based) and how they can be remedied.
+On 29 June the first workshop within the project took place in Kyiv and was hosted by TEH member centre – Izolyatsia.
+The training workshop was on social inclusion in urban transport and mobility systems.
+The focus was on different target groups, existing factors of exclusion (physical, geographical, economic, time-based, fear-based) and how they can be remedied.

-- Provide a theoretical background on social inclusion; what it is and why we should care.
+- Provided a theoretical background on social inclusion; what it is and why we should care.

-- Facilitate a discussion between artists and organisations to explore the main challenges faced by organizations working with artists belonging to a vulnerable group, and the challenges faced by artists of vulnerable groups.
+- Facilitated a discussion between artists and organisations to explore the main challenges faced by organizations working with artists belonging to a vulnerable group, and the challenges faced by artists of vulnerable groups.

-- Share practical recommendations and best practices on social inclusion.
+- Shared practical recommendations and best practices on social inclusion.

 Date and Time